 Paragraph 38 – Beijing Declaration and Platform for Action

-Georgia has completed the National Review of the Implementation of the Beijing Declaration and Platform for Action Beijing+25 (See Annex 11) for the sixty-fourth session of the Commission on the Status of Women to take place at the United Nations Headquarters in New York in March 2020.
+Georgia has completed the National Review of the Implementation of the Beijing Declaration and Platform for Action Beijing+25 for the sixty-fourth session of the Commission on the Status of Women to take place at the United Nations Headquarters in New York in March 2020.

 The comprehensive national-level review of the progress made and challenges encountered in the implementation of the Beijing Declaration and Platform for Action and the outcomes of the 23rd special session of the General Assembly included an assessment of current challenges that affect the implementation of the Platform for Action and the achievement of gender equality and the empowerment of women and its contribution towards the full realization of the 2030 Agenda for Sustainable Development through a gender perspective.